Paul A. Chadbourne: Early life

 Chadbourne was born in North Berwick, Maine, and attended school at Phillips Exeter Academy.
 He graduated from Williams College, where he was a member of The Kappa Alpha Society, and became valedictorian in 1848 with Phi Beta Kappa honors.
 Chadbourne earned his M.D. degree from Berkshire Medical College but never practiced medicine.

 Career

 Chadbourne initially taught school in Freehold, New Jersey, until taking a position at Williams College, where he taught scientific subjects for fourteen years.
 At Williams College he was the Professor of Chemistry, Botany, and Natural History.
 Concurrently, he was professor at Bowdoin College, Maine Medical College, and Berkshire Medical School.

 He was President of the Massachusetts Agricultural College from 1866 to 1867, and from 1882 to 1883.
-He was the President and Professor of Metaphysics at the University of Wisconsin at Madison from 1867 to 1870.
+He was the President and Professor of Metaphysics at the University of Wisconsin from 1867 to 1870.

 Chadbourne served as a member of the Republican party in the Massachusetts Senate from 1865 to 1866.